kianzohoury/VAE/README.md

 #### Encoder
 An encoder is a non-linear mapping $f: X \mapsto Z$, where $Z$ is called the latent representation of $X$.
-The primary function of the encoder is dimensionality reduction, which can be thought of as "compressing" data into a compact, lower dimensional form.
-The idea is that
+The primary function of the encoder is to "encode" data into a compact, lower dimensional form (aka dimensionality reduction).

-to "compress"
-data into a lower dimensional form, which is

-, which can be thought of as
-inverses of each other.

-For a given sample $x$, the goal of the autoencoder is to generate a

-An encoder is a non-linear function $f: X \mapsto Z$

-: X \mapsto

-It is composed of
-two parts, namely, the encoder and decoder.

-In the case

-Suppose we have a , an autoencoder
+A latent representation is like an embedding, whereby similar representations should cluster together and dissimilar ones should be far away from each other.

+#### Decoder
+A decoder can be thought of as the reverse process, $g: Z \mapsto X$, where its primary function is to "decode" the latent representation and reconstruct it back to $X$.
+Again, similar $Z$ should yield similar reconstructions, and vice versa.